Sahla21-mch/calculator/README.md

 # calculator
-trying to make a simple calculator with basic funtions
+trying to make a simple calculator with basic funtions using js, html and css